 If you are convicted of a DUI, you will be required to file a Financial Responsibility Insurance form with the Vermont DMV.
 This form is called an SR22 form, and hence, the insurance is often called "SR22 insurance".
 It is simply a high risk insurance that proves to the Vermont DMV that you, as a high-risk driver, are in fact insured.

 You will be required to carry SR22 insurance for at least three years.
 Your SR22 policy must be provided by an insurance company that is licensed to do business in Vermont.
-You can learn more about those companies by entering your zip code here:
+You can learn more about those companies by clicking below:

 Vermont DUI Laws - A complete overview of Vermont DUI laws including fines, jail time and penalties for each offense.